Resources

 - To re-enter the U.S. while on OPT, you must have an I-20 recently signed for travel (within six months), a valid F-1 visa, and an EAD card.
 It is also strongly recommended that you carry proof of US employment (a job-offer letter or your most recent pay stub).
 Travel must be temporary.

-- Traveling on an expired visa is okay only if you are returning to the U. from Canada or Mexico within 30 days.
-Otherwise, travel is not recommended on an expired visa.
+- Traveling on an expired visa is okay only if you are returning to the US from Canada or Mexico within 30 days.
+Otherwise, travel

 Completion of OPT